awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 **NextToken**
 A string to get the next page of results from a previous `lookup-events` command\.
 To use the token, the parameters must be the same as those in the original command\.
 If no `NextToken` entry appears in the output, there are no more results to return\.

-For more information about CloudTrail Insights events, see [Logging Insights Events for Trails](logging-insights-events-with-cloudtrail.md) in this guide\.
+For more information about CloudTrail Insights events, see [Logging Insights events for trails](logging-insights-events-with-cloudtrail.md) in this guide\.